Menu

 Defining Stupidity

-While "a lack of intelligence, understanding, reason, or good judgment" is a dictionary-accurate definition, it doesn't fully capture the terrible, elusive, deep, harmful, nuances of stupidity.
-It's not simply the absence of intelligence, but often involves active processes or tendencies.
+While "a lack of intelligence, understanding, reason, or good judgment" is a dictionary-accurate definition, it fails to capture the full depth and harm of stupidity.
+Stupidity is not necessarily the absence of intelligence; it often involves active processes or tendencies that perpetuate harm.

-Stupidity is acting against one's own best interests or the best interests of others, despite available information or evidence, and making poor choices -in denial- even when others alert about the consequences and they are made clear to him or her.
-It also involves a failure to learn from experience or adapt to new information, an inability or unwillingness to consider different perspectives, and a lack of self-awareness.
-Additionally, this active (whether conscious or not) pursuit of ignorance or misinformation contributes to the perpetuation of unnecessary problems or suffering.
+Stupidity manifests as acting against one’s own best interests or the interests of others, despite available information or evidence.
+It involves making wrong choices—often purposefully or/and in denial—even when the consequences are clearly pointed out.
+Stupidity also includes a failure to learn from experience, an inability or unwillingness to consider different perspectives, a lack of empathy or consideration, and even a lack of self-awareness.
+At its core, stupidity is an active pursuit of ignorance or misinformation, whether conscious or not, that perpetuates unnecessary problems and suffering for all.

-This definition encompasses a lack of intelligence but also emphasizes the behavioral, cognitive, and consequential aspects of stupidity.
-It acknowledges that stupidity is not just about being 'dumb,' but about insistently, repeatedly, and stubbornly making wrong or poor choices and failing to learn from them (think of dictators or religious fanatics).
+This definition goes beyond intelligence to emphasize the behavioral, cognitive, and consequential aspects of stupidity.
+It acknowledges that stupidity is not just about acting "dumb" but about denying responsibility and stubbornly and repeatedly making poor choices, even in the face of clear evidence or warnings (think of dictators or religious fanatics).

-Stupidity is not merely a lack of intelligence, but a disposition towards actions and beliefs that are demonstrably harmful or counterproductive, often characterized by a failure to learn, adapt, or consider alternative perspectives, and persisting in those actions or beliefs despite evidence or negative consequences.
+Stupidity is a disposition toward actions and beliefs that are demonstrably harmful or counterproductive, marked by a failure to learn, adapt, or consider alternative perspectives, and a persistent insistence on those actions or beliefs despite evidence or negative consequences.

 Thinkers That Alerted Humanity About Stupidity